ph1p/zeit-secrets-integration/README.md

 ## zeit-secrets-integration

-This Integration is under development and allows you to manage your secrets on `zeit.co`
+This allows you to manage your secrets on `zeit.co`.

 This Application only uses the [zeit.co api](https://zeit.co/docs/api/) and does **not** safe any of your secret data!